Rhacked/EarthquakeFeed/README.md

 Further development
 -------------------
 Some ideas for further development

-0. Allowing the user to choose the radius of the twitter search
+0. Allowing the user to choose the radius of the twitter search.
-1. Displaying more info about tweets i.e. author, number of retweets
+1. Displaying more info about tweets i.e. author, number of retweets.
-2. Allowing the user to add filters to twitter searches i.e. language filters, most retweeted or most liked
+2. Allowing the user to add filters to twitter searches i.e. language filters, most retweeted or most liked.